Hemp Research & Pilot Programs Authorized in Sec. 7606

 Download the text of SEC.
 7606.
 LEGITIMACY OF INDUSTRIAL HEMP RESEARCH of the Conference Report to accompany H.R.
 2642.
 (PDF file 37 KB)

 What is industrial hemp and how is it defined in the Farm Bill?

-Industrial hemp is the non-psychoactive, low-THC, oilseed and fiber varieties of the plant Cannabis sativa.
+Industrial hemp is the non-psychoactive, low-THC, genetically distinct varieties of the plant Cannabis sativa.
 Hemp has absolutely no use as a recreational drug.
 Section 7606 of the Farm Bill defines industrial hemp as "the plant Cannabis sativa L. and any part of such plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis."

 What is the purpose of Section 7606?

-The U.S. House passed the hemp amendment to the Farm Bill in order to allow research to begin on industrial hemp and determine whether commercial production of hemp would be beneficial for American farmers and businesses.
+The U.S. House passed the hemp amendment to the Farm Bill in order to allow pilot programs and research to begin on industrial hemp and determine whether hemp farming would be beneficial for American farmers and businesses.

 Are there any rules or regulations that I must follow once I am registered and certified by the department of agriculture?